There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 - Confusing branding: Kadence themes, Kadence WP, Kadence blocks, etc.

-- Confusing plans: pro version, membership, add-ons, etc.
+- Confusing plans: pro version, pro blocks, bundles, add-ons, etc.

 - No white-label option